osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 ## Implementing as a systemd service

-You need to edit the systemd service file we created by copying the example:  site-traffic-monitor.service The only change needed it to replace `<INSTALL_LOC>` with the actual install location.
+You need to edit the systemd service file we created by copying the example:  site-traffic-monitor.service The only change needed is edit that file and replace `<INSTALL_LOC>` with the actual install location.

 Then you can copy this file (as 'root') to /etc/systemd/system/site-traffic-monitor.service
 ```